 Bank runs are not just a thing of the past.
-In fact, there was even a bank run this year in the United Kingdom because of a Whats App rumor.
-But what exactly is a bank run and should you be worried about it?
-Learn everything you need to know in the content below. :)
+In fact, there was even a bank run in 2019 in the United Kingdom because of a Whats App rumor.
+But what exactly is a bank run?
+Should you be worried about it?
+We’ll explain.

 What is Solvency?

 Solvency essentially refers to a company’s ability to pay its debt or having more assets than liabilities.
-A bank would be solvent when they can pay any debts owed.
-On the flip side, a bank would be insolvent when it has great liabilities than assets and is unable to pay its owed debt.
+A bank would be solvent when it can pay any debts owed.
+On the flip side, a bank would be insolvent when it has greater liabilities than assets and is unable to pay its owed debt.

 But Shouldn’t A Bank Have All My Money?